 - Judge: Frank Forbes

-- World Heavyweight Title
+- World Heavyweight Title (9th defense by Ali)

 - Folley did accomplish some things.
 He cut the ring down on Ali.
 He hit the champion more often than any other opponent with solid right hands and slip jabs.
 He did not panic when Ali got cute and, faking and feinting, he forced Ali to miss several good punches.
 On the negative side—besides being knocked out—he obstinately clung to one stratagem; while moving to his right, he kept looking to throw a right-hand counter.
 It did not take Ali long to learn that he could go in flat-footed and ram home his good right hand, which so many people doubt he possesses.